-Matthew is also increasingly developing a busy practice as sole counsel.
-He regularly appears in his own right in the High Court and in arbitration, and recently appeared unled in a 5-day final hearing in a 7-figure HKIAC arbitral dispute involving the sale and shipment of commodities.
+Matthew also has a busy practice as sole counsel.
+He regularly appears in his own right in the High Court and in arbitration, including against silks.
+He recently acted as the sole advocate in a week-long arbitration involving a seven-figure commodities dispute, and currently acts unled in US$20 million+ arbitral proceedings relating to private equity investments in the Cayman Islands.

 Matthew is a native speaker of Mandarin Chinese and has a good understanding of the Asian markets.
 In particular, he maintains a keen interest in the legal industry in Singapore, where he grew up.